I finally had a second, successful, attempt at Sieve

 I also looked at having caddy change root with the caddy API.
 Below snippet

-looks promising, however I would need to patch
+looks promising, however I would need to patch one of several routes, which

 did not appeal.

 Following up from previous post, I have put the wind sensor back up.
-The PI that provides data is now netbooting and providing data to prometheus.
-I have a grafana console of the weather, and alerts if no data.
-Getting there.
+The PI

 I haven’t made much posting recently, but have added a few things to frigate: